 If you are cooking in a gas or propane grill or smoker, your best option is smoking wood chips.
 Wood chips are used in propane and gas grills because they ignite faster, requiring less heat.
 Propane smokers use smoke or wood boxes where chips go in to gradually be ignited.
 You can use a smoke box or smoke tube in a gas grill or simply throw s few chips on the fire.

 How to use wood chips in a Gas or Propane Smoker Grill

 Using wood chips in a propane smoker is very easy and straightforward.
 Propane and electric smokers come with what’s known as a wood chip box or smokebox.
 This box holds all the chips and seats right above the fire burner.
 Fire from the burner hits the bottom of the box, heating and igniting the chips slowly.
 The chips will start producing smoke once the box gets hot enough but will not go up in flame as the box acts as a heat shield protecting the chips from direct fire but transferring enough heat for slow ignition.

 Try to get the smoker preheated before inserting the wood chips in the smoker’s wood box.
 Also, wait for the smoker to be at cooking temperature and producing smoke before placing any foods inside the cooking chamber.

 Yes, you can turn your gas grill into a smoking machine too.
-In fact, we show how to turn your gas grill into a smoker in this article.
+In fact, we show you how to turn your gas grill into a smoker in this article.
 Gas and propane grills are easy to use and, to many, the only choice.
 However, propane grills have one major drawback; propane burns clean, is odorless, and doesn’t produce any flavor.
 Unlike wood, propane does not create any smoke or flavor when ignited through the grill’s burners.
 All the meats flavor comes solely from seasoning; although this might be ok for certain dishes is not enough for BBQ Food.
 BBQ food is known for its wood and smoky flavor.